BoldizsarP/rest-full/readme.md

       ) => {};
 ```

-To understand **"&"** and **"|"** behaviors in security in openapi, please refer to the openapi specification.
+To understand **"&"** and **"|"** behaviors and expectations in openapi security, please refer to the openapi specification.

-SecuritySchema, and SecurityRequirements are exact values from the lookUpJson, which is direct translation of the original openapi
+**SecuritySchema, and SecurityRequirements are exact values from the lookUpJson**, which is direct _translation_ of the original openapi.

-It is expected of the programmer to fill out the required context fields when handling security
+It is expected of the programmer to fill out the required **context** fields when handling security.

 ## Local security